 Svitolina won the title at Strasbourg and one semifinal at Wimbledon in 2023.
 Clay results: 8-4.
 She capitalized on 50% of breakpoint opportunities, delivered when it mattered with 59% pressure points won serving, and challenged servers with 39% on first return.

 Elina Svitolina won the title at Chicago 1 and three semifinals, including Miami in 2021.
 She dominated on hard with a 31-13 record.
 She went 6-4 on clay.
-She rarely erred with just 0.25 double faults per game, held firm saving 60% of breakpoints faced, and capitalized at 58% on second serve returns.
+She showed resilience saving 60% breakpoints when threatened, created massive pressure with 58% on second returns, and minimized errors with only 0.25 double faults per game.

 Elina Svitolina captured four titles in 2018, winning Rome, Dubai, Brisbane, and Singapore.
 Svitolina also reached one semifinal at Montreal.
 On hard: a strong 33-10.
 On clay: 9-3.
-She rarely erred with just 0.19 double faults per game, put immediate pressure winning 40% against first serves, and commanded 67% of points on first serve.
+She maintained pressure winning 49% on second serve delivery, avoided the trouble at just 0.19 double faults per game, and challenged servers with 40% on first return.

 The Ukrainian won the title at Marrakech and five semifinals, including Cincinnati in 2015.
 She entered the top 20 for the first time.
 She dominated on clay with a 14-3 record.
 She went 25-18 on hard.
-Svitolina avoided the trouble at just 0.28 double faults per game, challenged servers with 41% on first return, and converted 48% of break chances.
+Svitolina put immediate pressure winning 41% against first serves, minimized errors with only 0.28 double faults per game, and maintained 52% rate on second serve returns.

 Elina Svitolina won the title at Baku and three semifinals in 2014.
 Competing on hard: 24-14.
 On clay: 7-7.
 She collected 7 wins against top-20 opponents.

 Svitolina won the title at Baku and one semifinal in 2013.
 Hard results: 9-12.
 She neutralized opponents winning 39% on first serve return, saved 56% of breakpoints faced, and managed to score 44% of points when pushed to second serve.
 At lower-tier events, she won two titles at Eilat 75K and Donetsk 75K.
 On the Challenger/ITF circuit: 15-3.
-Results on hard: 10-0.
+Challenger/ITF results on hard: 10-0.

 Elina Svitolina developed through Futures tournaments in 2010.
 She reached the final at Kharkiv 25K.
 Record: 9-4.